This program is offered at the Clifton and Dover locations.

 The morphology and function of microorganisms, especially viruses and bacteria, are studied.
 The characteristics of microorganisms, the disease process, and the immune response are discussed.

-Students are introduced to diseases and the abnormal surgical pathology of each body system.
-Surgical cancer treatments are discussed.
+Students are introduced to disease and its abnormal physiological pathways through each body system.
+Treatments, both surgical and medicinal, are discussed.

 Prerequisites: SCI224, SCI226